 Introduced in 1972 along with twenty-three additional figurines that year, this item, priced at $28.50, has an inscribed copyright date of 1971.
 This was the work of master sculptor Gerhard Skrobek in June of 1967 and measured 4¾ inches tall.
 A miniature version at 3¼ inches tall, without the fence, was issued in 1991 with a suggested retail price of $80 and has a copyright date of 1987.
 Aside the difference in size, this figurine underwent the removal of the fence in the smaller version as well.

-The famous authors and Hummel collectors, Robert and Ruth Miller, made famous a good number of variants within the vast number of figurines produced.
+The well known authors and Hummel collectors, Robert and Ruth Miller, made famous a good number of variants within the vast number of figurines produced.
 There is even an article in the 1996 Winter Hummel Insights magazine, “How Does He Like His M.I.
 Hummels? . . .
 Rare!” to describe this.
 The Millers quickly brought worldwide attention to an “International” set of figurines they located and helped to determine a hefty price as to their value.
 Here are a few of those you may find if you are lucky and have a sharp eye for this type of figurine.
 The second Goose Girl, Hum 947, sold at auction for $3,910 and the Hum 968 Lost Sheep sold for $3,335.
 There are many more like these but there were only one or a few produced of each as we understand.

 a sharp eye to notice the variations of one from the others.